-Colorado School-Based Mental Health Specialist Program: Funded through the Colorado Office of Behavioral Health, most Community Mental Health Centers in the state participate in this program.
+Colorado School-Based Mental Health Specialist Program: Funded through the Colorado Office of Behavioral Health, all 17 Community Mental Health Centers in the state participate in this program.
 Each mental health center designates a full-time employee to provide technical assistance to schools within their catchment area.
+In 2014-2015, these 17 individuals served 92 schools districts, completed 1200 intakes, and trained 8500 people about behavioral health issues.
 Schools can reach out to the Office of Behavioral Health for an introduction to their school mental health specialist to begin the conversation on how they can collaborate to improve the mental health of their students.

-Aurora Mental Health Center School-Based Program: Teams of mental health professionals provide comprehensive mental health treatment for children in Aurora elementary, middle, and high school settings.
+Aurora Mental Health Center School-Based Program:

+Teams of mental health professionals provide comprehensive mental health treatment for children in Aurora elementary, middle, and high school settings.
 Many of the youth served have a significant trauma history.
+Aurora Mental Health Center's HEARTS (Healthy Environments and Response to Trauma in Schools) program aims to create trauma-informed schools through comprehensive support of teachers, administrators, school staff, parents, and students.